bengtmartensson/AGirs/README.md

 [transmit](http://www.harctoolbox.org/Girs.html#Transmit) modules,
 without all options.
-It is meant to be used with [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html) versions 1.1.*, as well as with Lirc, using  the Lirc `girs` driver by yours truly.
+It is meant to be used with [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html) versions 1.1.0 or later, as well as with Lirc, using  the Lirc `girs` driver by yours truly.
 Documentation is found with the [Lirc driver](http://lirc.org/html/girs), in the Lirc sources the file `girs.html`.

-It is not an independent program, it is just AGirs with certain options enabled, namely the CPP symbols TRANSMIT, CAPTURE, LED, and (optionally) NON_MOD defined.
-Alternatively, if RECEIVE is defined, but not CAPTURE, the program mimics the capture command with a demodulating sensor, for usage with IrScrutinizer without a non-demodulating sensor.
+It is not an independent program, it is just AGirs with certain options enabled, namely the CPP symbols `TRANSMIT, CAPTURE, LED`, and (optionally) `NON_MOD` defined.
+Alternatively, if `RECEIVE` is defined, but not `CAPTURE`, the program mimics the capture command with a demodulating sensor, for usage with IrScrutinizer without a non-demodulating sensor.